gvsu-cis350/base/docs/software_requirements_specification.md

     2. Romanceable characters shall have unique responses to player chosen dialogue options.
 3. Character Customization
     1. The player shall have the options of “she/her”, “he/him”, or “they/them” as personal pronouns to choose from.
-    2. The player’s stats shall be changed based on answers to the game’s personality questionnaire.
+    2. The game shall change the player’s stats based on answers to the game’s personality questionnaire.
 4. User Interface
     1. A custom animation shall display when the player selects a "favorable" dialogue option.
     2. Characters shall have unique character sprites.